History of Natchez, Mississippi: Colonial history (1716–1783)

-In 1797 Major Andrew Ellicott of the United States of America marched to the highest ridge in the young town of Natchez, set up camp, and raised the first American Flag claiming Natchez and all former Spanish lands east of the Mississippi above the 31st parallel for the United States.
+In 1797, U.S. Major Andrew Ellicott raised the United States flag over Natchez as the federal government asserted United States control over lands east of the Mississippi River, above the 31st parallel, which had previously been governed by Spain and long inhabited by Indigenous peoples.

-A census of the Natchez District taken in 1784 counted 1,619 people, including 498 black slaves.
+A 1784 census of the Natchez District recorded 1,619 residents, 498 of whom were enslaved Black people held in bondage under the plantation economy.

 Antebellum (1783–1860)

-"The Parsonage" historic house was built in 1852 in Natchez.
+"The Parsonage", a surviving antebellum residence, was constructed in Natchez in 1852.

 The Parsonage was constructed by Peter Little in honor of his wife, Eliza, a dedicated Methodist.

-Another Natchez antebellum home available for tours is Stanton Hall, built c.
+Another surviving plantation-era mansion in Natchez is Stanton Hall, built c.
 1858 and located on a whole city block at 401 High Street.

 Federal-style house at State and Wall streets, Natchez MS. C. 1820.

-In the late 18th century, Natchez was the starting point of the Natchez Trace overland route, a Native American trail that followed a path established by migrating animals, most likely buffalo, which ran from Natchez to Nashville through what are now Mississippi, Alabama, and Tennessee.
+In the late 18th century, Natchez was the starting point of the Natchez Trace overland route, an Indigenous trade and travel route that likely incorporated older buffalo migration paths which ran from Natchez to Nashville through what are now Mississippi, Alabama, and Tennessee.
 Produce and goods were transported on the Mississippi River by the flatboatmen and keelboatmen, who usually sold their wares at Natchez or New Orleans, including their boats (as lumber).
-A Mississippi River navigation guide published in 1817 stated, "The Natchez landing affords a pretty safe harbor for boats it being in the shape of a half moon.
+A Mississippi River navigation guide published in 1817 stated, "The Natchez landing affords a pretty safe harbor for boats, it being in the shape of a half moon.
 The wind seldom disturb it unless indeed very high, and not then to any damage if care be taken to fasten well and keep the boat easy and evenly afloat."
 The boatmen made the long trek back north to their homes overland on the Natchez Trace.
-The boatmen were locally called "Kaintucks" because they were usually from Kentucky, although the entire Ohio River Valley was well-represented among their numbers.
-The Trace was traveled heavily until the development of steamboats in the 1820s allowed northward navigation (against the current) on the River.
+Residents referred to many of the boatmen as 'Kaintucks' because large numbers came from Kentucky and the broader Ohio River Valley.
+The Trace was traveled heavily until the development of steamboats in the 1820s allowed northward navigation (against the current) on the river.

+On June 30, 1785 the Natchez district was in political upheaval when William Davenport of Georgia presented himself as a commissioner authorized by that state to survey the boundaries of a nascent county called Bourbon County, call for elections for state representatives to the Georgia Assembly, organize military units and give oaths to other officials.
+The Spanish authorities had news of such preparations from locals, but were on military alert.

-By royal order the Roman Catholic church purchased 300 arpents square near the fort from Richard Carpenter on April 11, 1788.
+By royal order, the Roman Catholic church purchased 300 arpents square near the fort from Richard Carpenter on April 11, 1788.